jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

     (i) the date the applicant became entitled to receive it; or (ii) the date the application for it was received.
 (5) A benefit shall commence on the latest of the date the person became entitled to receive it, or the day after the date the person's employment ceased, or the date the application for it was received, if—
-  (a) the benefit is an unemployment benefit and the person is participating in a training course approved by the chief executive; or
+  (a) the benefit is an unemployment benefit, a youth payment, or a young parent payment and the person is participating in a training course approved by the chief executive; or
-  (b) the benefit is a domestic purposes benefit, an independent youth benefit, an invalid's benefit, a sickness benefit, or an unemployment benefit applied for by a person who has entered a refuge following the breakdown of the person's marriage, civil union, or de facto relationship; or
+  (b) the benefit is a domestic purposes benefit, a youth payment, a young parent payment, an invalid's benefit, a sickness benefit, or an unemployment benefit applied for by a person who has entered a refuge following the breakdown of the person's marriage, civil union, or de facto relationship; or
   (c) the benefit is a sickness benefit, and the applicant—
     (i) is suffering from a chronic illness; and
     (ii) has applied for a sickness benefit, or a community wage on the grounds of sickness, injury, or disability, for that illness on a prior occasion; or